Akalanka47000/Online-Pharmacy-Portal/README.md

 Password - 123456

 The following packages have been used in the website and credits go to the authors as follows:

-Particles.js - @mentions VincentGarreau
+Particles.js - @VincentGarreau

-Sweetalert2 - @mentions limonte
+Sweetalert2 - @limonte

-AOS - @mentions michalsnik
+AOS - @michalsnik